Get stories and expert advice on all things related to college and parenting.

 We think about them even when we’re not thinking about them.
 On some level we are continuously pondering their health, their happiness, their academic foibles, their social lives, whether they’re eating enough leafy greens, whether they’re telling us how they really are, whether they’re telling anyone how they really are.

-And why don’t they hear our interior thoughts?
-Well, besides that they are, um, interior, it’s because our kids have a head full of noisy interior thoughts of their own.
+Well, besides they are, um, interior.
+And also because our kids have a head full of noisy interior thoughts of their own.
 Remember what the inside of your head sounded like before you were your current wise and balanced self?

 Am I a complete failure?
 What AM I going to be when I grow up?
 I wish my skin was better.
 I’m so bad at writing.
 Do my friends really like me?
 I don’t have enough friends.
 I’m so sick of school.
 My Instagram feed is dead.
 Maybe I should start a Story.
 Is that cancer on my toe?
 Are we gonna be okay?
 I love rainy days.
 I want a puppy.
 Tomorrow I’m going to bake a cake.
 If I ever get my homework done.
 I’m so bad at writing.
 Maybe I could be a journalist.
 Wait, did Nicki Minaj have her baby yet?